jonlloner/wif500/README.md

 When you have a range progress of more than 90% (100%) take a screenshot (photo) and post it in the group. </br>
 I will (check) and mark the range as passed, assign it to you.</br>

-IF the key is found:</br>
-In addition to the main donation of 100 BTC to the finder.</br>
-There will be a small compensation of 33.64 btc to all hunters at 0.01 btc ($410) for each range they passed</br> This should offset the cost of electricity and more.</br>
-Do not try to draw screenshots, search honestly.</br>

-If the key is found earlier, the amount of 33.64 BTC will be divided into hunters with passed ranges.</br>
-Example.
-A total of 1000 ranges have been completed and the key has been found.</br>
-33.64 btc / 1000 = 0.03364 per passed range.</br>
+### Compensations:

+ 1. When the key is found, the hunter that did find it will receive a full 100 BTC reward.</br>
+ 2. To the rest of the hunters, for every range completed, a 0.01 BTC  (410 usd) reward (to cover the electricity costs and not mining all that period) will be paid after the key is found.
+Total reward equals to 33.64 (0.01 BTC/range x 3364 ranges).

+### Rules:

+ 1. Do not counterfeit  the proof.
+Send genuine screenshot, search honestly - if you fake it and the key was in your range, everybody loses!
+ 2. If the key is found in early stages, that amount of 33.64 BTC for all the 3364 will be split among the hunters that have completed range searches.
+Example: Hunters completed cumulatively 1000 ranges at the time the key was found.
+The 33.64 BTC will be divided to those 1000 completed ranges, resulting in 0.03364 BTC for each completed range scan.

 ### Frequently asked Questions: